stmar89/AlgEt/doc/ListOfCommandsAlgEtQ.md

 ## Equation orders
  If $a$ is the stored primitive element of $A$ then we refer to the order $\mathbb{Z}[a]$ as the `equation order` of $A$.
 <pre><b> EquationOrder</b>(A::AlgEtQ) -> AlgEtQOrd</pre>
-Returns the monogenic orded of the étale algebra, which depends on the stored primitive element.
+Returns the monogenic order of the étale algebra, which depends on the stored primitive element.
 <pre><b> ProductOfEquationOrders</b>(A::AlgEtQ)->AlgEtQOrd</pre>
 Given an étale algebra A, returns the order consisting of the product of the equation orders of the number fields.
 ## Maximal Order